rovinski/rovinski.github.io/resume.md

 layout: resume
 title: Résumé*
 description: >
-  This is the description of your resume page as it will be shown on search engines.
+  This is the `description` of your resume page, as it will be seen by search engines.
+  You can hide this box by setting `hide_description` to `true` in the front matter.
   Open `resume.md` to edit this text.
-  You can hide it (only visible to search engines) by setting `no_description` to `true`.
-no_description: false
+hide_description: false
 menu: true
 order: 3
 rel: me